 - + No cap to the amount of rewards you can earn

 Savor℠Credit Card from Capital One

-- $150 bonus once you spend $500 on purchases within the first 3 months
+- $150 cash bonus after you spend $500 on purchases within the first 3 months from account opening

 - No Foreign Transaction Fee

 - % 1.5% on Travel, Dining and Car Rental